-Overall, the relationship between muscle strength and physical function is influenced by level of muscle mass, the degree of obesity (BMI), age [39] and physical activity [40].
+Overall, the relationship between muscle strength and physical function is impacted by level of muscle mass, the degree of obesity (BMI), age [39] and physical activity [40].

 How to assess muscle strength?

 It is necessary to have objective, reliable and sensitive tools to assess muscle strength, in different populations (especially in intensive care, geriatrics, pediatrics, athletes) to detect and quantify weakness, to adapt physical exercises to patients’ capacity and to evaluate the effects of treatment [41].
-Although muscle strength has been assessed in several muscle groups, handgrip and knee flexors and extensors appear to be the two main muscle groups studied.
+Although muscle strength of several muscle groups can be assessed, the most frequently evaluated are handgrip and knee flexors and extensors.
 Two methods are mainly used to measure muscle strength: one-repetition maximum and dynamometry.
-One repetition maximum (1RM) is the maximum amount of weight one can lift in a single repetition for a given exercise, which can be used for determining an individual’s maximum strength.
+One repetition maximum (1RM) is a measure of the maximum weight a subjects can lift in a single repetition for a given exercise and it is the reflect ofindividual’s maximum strength.
 Dynamometers are devices that generally allow isometric and isokinetic measurements of strength such as concentric or eccentric torque at various velocities.
 Thus, this chapter aims to describe and discuss the different ways of expressing (muscle groups) and measuring muscle strength according to clinical and research purposes.

 Handgrip strength

-Handgrip strength measurement is extensively used in many areas of medicine and sport science as a functional test of overall strength [42].
+Handgrip strength measurement is extensively used as a measure of overall strength in many areas of medicine and sport science[42].
 Indeed, handgrip strength shows a good correlation with leg strength [43].
-Handgrip strength is also used as an indicator of general health [44], nutritional status [45], and has been recently suggested as risk-stratifying method for all-cause death [6].
+Handgrip strength is also used as an indicator of general health [44], nutritional status [45], and all-cause mortality [6].
 A recent international survey indicated that clinicians, both from the fields of geriatric medicine and rheumatology, generally used grip strength to assess muscle strength in their daily practice [46].
 Widespread use of the grip strength test results from its high reliability [47] and its easy access [48].
 Indeed, the method is inexpensive, and does not require a specialist trained staff [49].
 Moreover, it is non-invasive [50].

-The Jamar dynamometer, or similar hydraulic dynamometer, is the gold standard for this measurement.
-However, for patients with advanced arthritis, the design of this dynamometer may be a limitation [51].
-A pneumatic dynamometer, such as the Martin vigorimeter, may be a good alternative.
+Hydraulic dynamometer, such as the Jamar dynamometer, is the gold standard for this measurement.
+However,the design of this dynamometer is not suitablefor patients with advanced arthritis [51].
+In this case, a good alternative is the pneumatic dynamometer, such as the Martin vigorimeter..
 This flexible pear-shaped vigorimeter is available in three sizes, will facilitate the measurement of grip strength in these special cases.
 Roberts et al. have developed a standardized protocol to assess grip strength, in order to make the studies comparable to each other [52].
-Standardized conditions for the test include seating the subject in a standard chair with their forearms resting flat on the armchairs.
-Clinicians should demonstrate the use of the dynamometer and show that gripping very tightly registers the best score.
-Six measures should be taken, 3 with each arm.
-Ideally, the patients should be encouraged to squeeze as hard and as tightly as possible during 3–5 seconds for each of the 6 trials; usually the highest reading of the 6 measurements is reported as the final result [53].
+During the standardized evaluation, the subject need to be sitting on a standard chair with their forearms resting flat on the armchairs.
+Clinicians should demonstrate the use of the dynamometer and encourage the patients to squeeze the dynamometer as hard and as tightly as possible during 3–5 seconds.
+Three measures of each arm should be performed and, usually, the highest reading of the 6 measurements is reported as the final result [53].
 A variety of thresholds of grip strength have been proposed to characterize low muscle strength, ranging from 16 to 20 kg for women and 26–30 kg for men [54-57].
 A limitation of grip strength may not overall strength of the body [58] and a measurement of isometric strength whereas most daily activities require dynamic muscle contractions.

 Lower limb muscle strength